empobla/classRecorder/README.md

 - xlrd
 - pyinstaller

-The recommended screen recording software for using with this proyect is [screenrec](https://screenrec.com).
+The recommended screen recording software for using with this project is [screenrec](https://screenrec.com).

 ## Installation and Usage
 Guide for installation and usage.